 Ruggable rugs are free of chemicals and safe, even for your pets.
 They come in various styles, designs, and sizes you can choose from.

 Ruggable also gives to causes that support the protection of people, pets, and the planet.

-West Elm demonstrates its commitment to eco-friendly products with a wide range of Fair Trade Certified products, including rugs, furniture, and beddings.
+West Elm demonstrates its commitment to eco-friendly products with a wide range of Fair Trade Certified products, including rugs, furniture, and bedding.

 Citizenry produces a wide range of non-toxic area rugs that come in bold modern patterns.
 Citizenry selects skilled designers and artists around the world who hand weave their rugs.
 This company also ensures safe conditions and provides fair wages for its artists and designers.

-Lorena Canals make a range of non-toxic area rugs that can add some color and style to your space.
+Lorena Canals make a range of chemical-free area rugs that can add some color and style to your space.
 Their rugs come handmade using 100% cotton and natural dyes.
 They are washable and easy to maintain.
-They also make rugs, especially for children.
+This rug company also makes non-toxic nursery rugs, especially for children.